RuumiDev/RuumiDev/README.md

 You can find me here:
 - 🗨 Discord: `amenohitori_`
-- 🧑‍💻 GitHub: You're already here, hehe!
+- 🧑‍💻 GitHub: You're already here, eheh!
 - 💤 Usually online late at night tinkering with bots

 ---